 To ask the Scottish Government what information it has on how many unpaid childminders there are and how the plans set out in the white paper on independence would impact on them.

-To ask the Scottish Government what action it is taking to deal with each of the barriers that women face when trying to access the labour market.
+To ask the Scottish Government what research it has commissioned on the barriers that women face when trying to access the labour market.